suhaniavasthy/DeskFlow/README.md

-# QuickDesk
+# DeskFlow

-QuickDesk is a simple, easy-to-use help desk solution that allows users to raise support tickets, and support staff to manage and resolve them efficiently.
+DeskFlow is a simple, easy-to-use help desk solution that allows users to raise support tickets, and support staff to manage and resolve them efficiently.
 The goal is to streamline communication between users and support teams — **without unnecessary complexity**.

 ---